telerik/fiddler-everywhere-docs/get-started/collaboration.md

  2. Use a preferred way to save a session.
 With Fiddler Everywhere, you can save captured traffic via:
     - [Live Traffic toolbar]({%slug web-sessions-list%}#live-traffic-toolbar) provides **Save**  option.
     - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Save** option via the context menu.
-    - [File menu]({%slug file-menu%}) allows you to import/export different known formats (like HTTPArchive, Packet Capture, Folder Tree, and others) and to load and save Fiddler archives (**SAZ** format) that are holding captured sessions.
+    - [Context menu]({%slug web-sessions-list%}#live-traffic-context-menu) allows you to export the captured trafcic in different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

 ### Share Sessions